 The information provided in the JRW correlates to a staff job profile and level, therefore, it is important that the JRW accurately represent the way the position is currently functioning.
-The JRW also plays a key role in setting goals and expectations, as well as evaluating performance.

 All sections of the JRW must be completed.
 Incomplete or missing information may lead to an inaccurate reflection of the nature of the position; and in the case of a job review request, may delay the process.

 There are three main sections of the JRW.
 Click on the headings below to learn more about each section (printing this page will allow you to view this page in its entirety):

 In 2-4 sentences, provide a high level overview of the primary purpose of the position.
 Keep in mind you’ll be able to elaborate in more detail about the duties, scope, responsibilities later in the JRW.
 Sometimes this is easier to draft after you've finished the rest of the JRW.

 - “The purpose of this position is to serve as an admission counselor for Penn State World Campus.
 This includes interacting with prospective students via email, phone, webinars, and face-to-face, planning and coordinating recruitment events and communication campaigns, and coordinating the World Campus Alumni Ambassador Program.”

 - “This position is responsible for the leadership, strategic direction, project management, and operations for the recently established Online Professional Education unit within Penn State Outreach and Online Education (Outreach).
 In addition to these strategic and operational roles, a significant portion of this resource must be devoted to developing and fostering high level relationships with University leaders within Outreach, the administration, and Colleges, including: Deans, Assoc.
 Deans, department heads, and faculty in order to understand potential opportunities within academic units and connect them to the most appropriate resource to help them address their needs.”

 2. Primary Duties